 Monitoring and public reporting

-Compliance to the Resident and Family Councils Act will be monitored by Alberta Health, information regarding compliance to the act will be posted on the standards licensing and public reporting page.
+Compliance to the Resident and Family Councils Act will be monitored by the Ministry of Health, information regarding compliance to the act will be posted on the standards licensing and public reporting page.

 For concerns or complaints related to the Resident and Family Councils Act:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)

 Toll free: 1-888-357-9339 (in Alberta)

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.
 If you require a response, please go to our Contact page.